elasticio/api-docs/source/includes/_contracts.md

 ```

-This endpoint allows to create a Contract.
+This endpoint allows creating a Contract.

 ### HTTP Request